-Residents may not leave personal property on sidewalks, lawns, or in residence hall hallways, stairwells, or common areas.
+- Residents may not leave personal property on sidewalks, lawns, or in residence hall hallways, stairwells, or common areas.
 Any personal property found in these locations will be disposed of at the discretion of HRL.
-Read more.

 Duke University is not liable for damage, theft, or loss of a resident’s personal belongings and does not carry insurance to cover such loss or damage.
 Personal property insurance is a wise investment for all residents.
 You may be covered under a policy carried by your parent(s) or guardian—have them contact their insurance agent to be sure.

-Use of portable storage units, such as PODS and/or Pack-Rat, is permitted during official move-in and move-out periods.
+Use of portable storage units, such as PODS and Pack-Rat, is permitted during official move-in and move-out periods.
 Portable storage units should be placed in parking lots.
 Placing units on grass, sidewalks, fire-lanes, and handicapped parking spaces is prohibited.
 Placing units in such a way as to block use of or access to trash and recycling collection points is prohibited.
 Portable storage units may be placed on campus beginning with the resident’s official move-in day and must be removed within seven days.
 Portable storage units may be placed on campus seven days before the resident’s official move-out day and must be removed by the resident’s official move-out day.

 Residents are entitled to privacy in their assigned rooms and apartments within parameters established by HRL and the University.
 Government officials and/or HRL staff may conduct sanitary or safety inspections without notice in accordance with the General Statutes of North Carolina and city and county of Durham ordinances.
 Inspections will be made by University officials to ensure that no fire, safety, or security hazards exist.
 Hazardous items will either be removed or the residents will be required to remove the items.